Learn how to teach yourself piano with these tips:

 When teaching yourself piano, it is important to research a method that gives you the tools to achieve your goals.
 Hoffman Academy’s method is unique because it focuses on experience before explanation and gives students tools like sight-reading and learning music by ear so they can teach themselves on their own!
 At Hoffman Academy, you have the ability to set your own schedule and self-study within the web-based app to develop musical knowledge that will let you explore music on your own!

-Our thoughts on the best way to teach yourself piano
+Our thoughts on the best way of how to teach yourself piano

 At Hoffman Academy, we feel the best way to teach yourself piano is through following a structured approach that helps you meet your musical goals and gives you the knowledge you need for self study.
 By following a proven method and creating a regular schedule to practice and learn, you can overcome the challenges of learning piano without an in-person teacher providing feedback.
 Teaching yourself piano involves training your musical ear, learning to read sheet music, and solidifying the basics.
 If you are your own teacher, it is important that you have a goal you are working towards and the knowledge to hear your own mistakes!